confluentinc/ksql/design-proposals/klip-11-DQL.md

 ```

 it's still two nested queries and not one query with input table and output stream (one could think of the output type as the determining factor,
-if a query is called a stream or table query—however, that is somewhat a shortcut and might lead to confusion).
+if a query is called a stream or table query—however, that is somewhat a shortcut---not sure if this might lead to confusion?).

 #### Terminal Stream Queries:

 While a table query is always terminal, a stream query is continuous by default but may be terminal.
-The below examples illustrate how a custom start and end point for stream queries can be specified base on either time or offset:
+The below examples illustrate how a custom start and end point for stream queries could be specified base on either time or offset:

 ```sql
 -- setting custom starting point